-All Ph.D. students will complete the comprehensive examination by March 31st of their fourth year.
 For the purposes of the comprehensive examination, students are required to pass the EPPP with a standard score of 400 or greater.
-Students who do not earn a passing score of 400 or greater must retake the exam and earn a passing score by October 15th of the same year in order to apply for internship or advance to candidacy.
-If a student earns less than 400 on their exam, they may re-take the exam once.
-If they do not pass with a 400 or greater on the second attempt, it is grounds for dismissal from the program.
 Though a score of 400 or greater represents a passing score for the purposes of the comprehensive examination, students are strongly encouraged to prepare themselves such that they will obtain a passing score at the doctoral level (a standard score of 500 or greater), as this will allow students to meet licensure requirements for the vast majority, if not all, states in the U.S. In other words, obtaining a score of 500 or greater is highly desirable, as it will enable the student to avoid taking the examination following graduation, when the vast majority of students are receiving additional intensive training in a postdoc or working in a place of employment.